sidravi1/sidravi1.github.io/_posts/2019-11-11-logit-choice-advantages-of-iia.md

 decisionmakers_full = pd.concat(all_df, ignore_index=True)
 {% endhighlight %}

-So each decision maker has a binary matrix `X` that determines the choices.
-Each row represents an alternatives and columns are if that alternative has that attribute or not.
-Then we multiply it through by the $betas$, how much decision makers value that attribute, to get the utility from each alternative.
-Softmax to convert to probabilities (see previous post on why you can do this) and simulate an item being chosen.
+So each decision maker has a binary matrix $X$ that determines the choices.
+Each row represents an alternative and columns if that alternative has that attribute or not.
+Then we multiply it through by the $\beta$s, how much decision makers value that attribute, to get the utility from each alternative.
+Softmax to convert to probabilities (see previous post on why you can do this) and generate choices using a multinomial.

-Then also add a row for the outside option that gives them zero utility - the `X` vector for that alternative is just a bunch of zeros.
+We also add a row for the outside option that gives them zero utility - the `X` vector for that alternative is just a bunch of zeros.

 Finally, let's capture the indices for where each decision maker's choice set starts and end.